jadecobra/python_tdd_exercises/source/truth_table/projects/elevator.rst

   the test is still green.

-* I add an :ref:`assertion<what is an assertion?>` for when the doors are :red:`NOT closed`, the button for a floor is :red:`NOT pushed`, the elevator is :green:`above` the weight limit, and the emergency button is :red:`NOT pushed`
+* I add an :ref:`assertion<what is an assertion?>` for if the doors are :red:`NOT closed`, the button for a floor is :red:`NOT pushed`, the elevator is :green:`above` the weight limit, and the emergency button is :red:`NOT pushed`

   ================  ==================  ==================  ====================  ===============
   doors             floor number        weight limit        emergency button      output